digyx/raine-ing/src/content/blog/anime.md

 ## Spring 2024

 ### Other Shows

+**Komi Can't Communicate S2**: _Much_ better than season 1.
+Not only is the romance moving forward, but the cast of characters is becoming genuinely interesting and breaking past stereotypes.
+The humour is also steadily improving, with the last few episodes being genuinely hilarious.
+I do wish they didn't do the narrator spiel about communication disorders in the beginning; yes, yes, we get it.

 **Madoka Magica**: Peak is peak, what can I say?
 Please _DO NOT_ watch the 1st and 2nd movie.
 Watch the anime instead.